aziz-23/P1-Medium-blog/README.md

 ------------------------------------------

 You need to install Pandas, Numpy, and Plotly libraries in order to run the code.
-The repository contains a python notebook, and a folder contains the data I worked with.
+The repository contains a jupyter notebook, and a folder contains the data I worked with.